"THROUGH THE EYES OF A GHOST"

 Who is the ghost?
 Completely unambiguous.
 Is the ghost elderly or young?
 What is the full narrative?
 It echoes long lost yearnings and bitter sweet etchings of times gone, or yet to come.
 Is it whimsical or tragic?
 As, I try to add depth and flavour into a painting…getting one’s money’s worth one could say…what I am really trying to do also is inject soul and essence, to allow an image to grow, imbue and gravitate on it’s own accord.

 The narrative of these paintings cited as been seen through the eyes of ghost has a strong and haunting effect on me somehow, and are in line with personal obsessions I have been harbouring since I was a child.
 Such obsessions would be in the nature of what happens to the ‘soul’ or ‘essence’ upon death.
 Something everybody internally or externally think about.
-And just through the questioning nature of the literature within the narrative, the paintings change dramatically to what could be just random abstract studies of colour, texture and composition into a grand theme for me, showing also the power of an idea or a story.
+And just through the questioning nature of the literature within the narrative, the paintings change dramatically to what could be just random abstract studies of colour, texture and compositions into a grand theme for me, showing also the power of an idea or a story.
 But as previous paintings I have done in the past could be at once seen as (and are) observances of the human condition via the sociological/philosophical/theological governances of the here and now…these paintings and the theme pulls away into unknown waters.
 Very much covered in art in all its formations.
 And it’s from some of these art forms my quietly obsessive view on the subject is also inspired by and not nearly as thickly daubed in high art language as I may have previously dabbled with.

 Certain things strike a chord with people.
 It could be the sudden ascension and ‘lilt’ of the horns of Wagner’s ‘Siegfried’s Funeral’ or Tchaikosvky's Swan Lake’s finale.
 It could be the end scene of AI (Artificial Intelligence) as the robot whom wants to be a real boy finally comes home, and lays down to die as a natural human.
 It could be the Roy Batty scene from Bladerunner, as he sits smiling and regaling to his executioner some of the amazing things he has seen as a Nexus 4 artificial human with a four year life span as he winds down and succumbs to his expiry date.
 Or, haunted by imaginary or actual visitations passed off as grieved hallucinations: Heathcliffe finally gets to be reunited with his beloved Kathy in Wuthering Heights.
 These are some of the more notable points of ascension’s in governance to the ideas of a ghost/spirit, as opposed to the horror movie/story aspect of howling tortured dervishes, demonic and vengeful which have been taking centre stage of late.
 Nothing wrong with that, I love a good scary movie.
 But, I am principally attracted to the idea of the perspectives of the ghost as if said ghost was just an average common human with no particularly twisty exciting angle to its back story.
 Unambiguous, hence the paintings and the possibilities thereof.
-It draws ones attention to that particular person’s point in time time and place.
+It draws ones attention to that particular person’s point in time and place.
 Just as a dedicated artist/artistes may sing/play music or strive to create art through film or other mediums irrespective of trappings and hurdles about ordinary and everyday things: It’s all soul based, as whimsical as that may sound.
-But has a succinct and subtle power even more profound in the long run to something grandiose and bombastically operatic formatted for maximum reactions.
+But has a succinct and subtle power even more profound in the long run to something grandiose and bombastically formatted for maximum reactions.

 It allows us to forget and dispel our own immediate surroundings and smell the essences and antiquities of their own past or the themes presented before us.
 Nothing wrong with drifting off and gathering snatches of nostalgia or reminisces, past tense or future tense.
 Recognisable or ordained through the artistic endeavours of others.
 Painful or good.
 It’s still, what I would call ‘progress’.
 Personal betterment.
 To sit quiet and look at and into something.
 That could be a painting or a pleasing looking composition one has spotted and is drawn into, looking at and into some gnarly rooted/tree arrangements in a local park or something.
 Turn off the smart phone alerts, listen to an album uninterrupted with the headphones on.
 Gaze at an old building and imagine the stories within it.
 It’s all there, and will still be there no matter what we do with it.